From Selling to Starring: 15 Ads That Made Celebs

 15. Sam Milby for Close Up (2005): "Just a Smile"

 After his stint on Pinoy Big Brother, Sam began acting and hosting.
-He recently starred in 100 Days to Heaven, aside from having several rom-coms with leading ladies like Toni Gonzaga, Anne Curtis, and KC Concepcion under his belt.
+He recently starred in 100 Days to Heaven, aside from working in several rom-coms with leading ladies like Toni Gonzaga, Anne Curtis, and KC Concepcion.

 Art by Warren Espejo